Running any AI code assistant inside Docker

 PUBLISHED ON DEC 11, 2025 — CATEGORIES: utilities

-# log into container from a different terminal:
+# we can then log into the running container from a different terminal:

 docker exec -it opencode-ubuntu-sandbox bash